 If you’re using Samsung device or you’re an Android developer, you might be interested at some level to know about most known tool Odin.
 I’m writing this post so that I can adequately explain what Odin is?
 What are its functionalities?
 How to use Odin to flash Firmware on Samsung Phones?
 How to download Odin?

-Odin is windows based application which means it’ll not run on any other OS.
+Odin is windows based application, which means it’ll not run on any other OS.
 However, using Wineskin on the Odin executable, it can be run on OS X. There is no official release of Odin by Samsung.
-However, a few versions have been leaked.
-Below is the list of all the version available.
+However, a few versions are available to Download; Below is the list of all the version of Odin available.

 - Odin v1.70

 - Odin v3.07

 - Odin v3.09

 - Odin v3.10.5

 - Odin v3.10.7

 - Odin v3.11.1